Ticket Interception

 Answers Ticket Filter

-This filter identifies tickets that the Answers skill can address.
+This filter identifies tickets that the Answers plugin can address.
 See our Moveworks Answers documentation for more information on this feature.

 Triage Ticket Filter